quarkus-qe/quarkus-test-suite/README.md

 - Scenario from guide: https://quarkus.io/guides/quartz
 - Failover scenario where will run two instances of the same scheduled job.
 Then, it simulates a failover of one of the instances and then verify that the second instance continue working as expected.

+### `scheduling/spring`

+We cover the following scenario from guide: https://quarkus.io/guides/spring-scheduled with some adjustments to use only Spring API.

 ### `quarkus-cli`

 Verifies all the Quarkus CLI features: https://quarkus.io/version/main/guides/cli-tooling